 - Unable to Cry: Chapter 163 reveals that Kanao was unable to cry because of her harsh childhood, which troubled her greatly when she was unable to cry when Kanae died.
 But after encouragement from the spirits of Kanae and Shinobu, she is finally able to cry and express her emotions.
 The next chapter, 164, shows both Kanao and Inosuke letting their tears run after a long and emotional battle.

-One of the rookie Demon Slayers and a friend of Tanjiro.
+One of the Demon Slayers middle ranks and a friend of Tanjiro.

-- Making a Splash: Murata utilizes the Breath of Water, but isn't at Tanjiro or Giyuu's level of proficiency at it as he lacks the water visuals they have and his Nichirin Blade's color is plain.
+- Making a Splash: Murata utilizes the Water Breathing, but isn't at Tanjiro or Giyu's level of proficiency at it as he lacks the water visuals they have and his Nichirin Blade's color is plain.